yokolet/tranquil-beach/trees_and_graphs/tree_path.md

 #### How to Solve

+This is a pre-order traversal problem.
+The traversal itself is not specific.
+How to keep the values consistent should be considered carefully.
+The traversal is done by a recursive call.
+When it comes back from the call, values of method arguments goes back to ones in previous stack.
+In this solution, an array is used to hold all the paths to leaf nodes.
+The value of path should be back to previous one, it is always passed as the method argument.

 #### Complexity

 - Time O(n)
-- Space O(h) : h is a height of the tree
+- Space O(h*l) : h is a height of the tree, l is a number of leaf nodes

 #### Solution